threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_get_started.md

   - [TFchain devnet](grid3_tfchain_init_devnet)
   - [TFchain testnet](grid3_tfchain_init_testnet)

-Once you have installed the TFChain toolkit, you can start
+Once you have installed the TFChain previous requirements, you can start

 - Using the TFGrid :
   - Use [Terraform](grid3_terraform_home)